junxit/us-congress-bills-110/metadata.md

 - 2007-10-19 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 430.
 - 2007-10-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S13587; text as passed Senate: CR S13587)
 - 2007-10-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S13587; text as passed Senate: CR S13587)
+- 2007-10-31 — Message on Senate action sent to the House.
+- 2007-10-31 — Received in the House.
+- 2007-10-31 — Referred to the House Committee on House Administration.